sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 The final bug was actually an unintentional bug that Shrimp helped us find.
 We made the arguably bad decision to give each Bril instruction it's own structure that is a sub-type of a `dest-instr` structure rather than to give `dest-instr` an op-code field.
-When we were looking up values in the LVN table, we were only comparing that fields in `dest-instr` where the same.
+When we were looking up values in the LVN table, we were only comparing that fields in `dest-instr` were the same.
 We forgot to compare the actual types of the instructions!
 Shrimp was able to reveal this code from the following example:
 ```
 sub1: int = sub a b;